Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Discussion

-We consider one type of extreme response distribution EV for modelling, namely the newly proposed bGEV-PP model.
-However, our framework extends far beyond the use of this specific model; EV can be replaced by any parametric model.
-For example, it is trivial to see how EV could be the bGEV\footnote{For the reasons outlined in Section~\ref{bGEV_sec}, we would always favour the bGEV over the GEV when using neural networks.} distribution; we would model block-maxima of the response and appropriately aggregate the predictors.
+We have here considered one type of distribution for modelling extremes of the response, namely the newly proposed bGEV-PP model.
+However, our framework extends far beyond the use of this specific model, which can be easily replaced by any parametric model.
+For example, it is trivial to see how the bGEV point process could be replaced with the standard bGEV\footnote{For the reasons outlined in Sections \ref{bgev_PP_sec} and \ref{bGEV_sec}, we would always favour the bGEV over the GEV when using neural networks.} distribution; we would model block-maxima of the response and appropriately aggregate the predictors.
 As is common with many extreme value approaches, fitting of the bGEV-PP and GPD models requires a prerequisite step whereby a sufficiently high threshold $u(s,t)$ is estimated; $u(s,t)$ is typically estimated to ensure a constant exceedance probability $\Pr\{Y(s,t)>u(s,t)\}$ across all $(s,t)\in\mathcal{S}\times\mathcal{T}$.
-When modelling the response below $u(s,t)$, the bGEV-PP model performs poorly and the GPD fails altogether; alternatives that can be used to model both the upper-tails of the response, as well as the bulk, are mixture models with GPD tails, see, e.g., \cite{carreau2007hybrid} and \cite{carreau2011stochastic}, but these still require specification of $u(s,t)$.
-Estimating $u(s,t)$ requires additional modelling choices and can contribute to the model uncertainty for EV; \cite{papastathopoulos2013extended,naveau2016modeling} and \cite{yadav2021spatial} propose extensions of the GPD which model the whole distribution and removes this requirement, and so may provide better candidates for EV than both the GPD and bGEV-PP. Finally, to make our unifying partially-interpretable neural network (PINN)-based framework for extreme quantile regression available to the whole statistical community at large, and for reproducibility, we have created the $\texttt{R}$ package $\texttt{pinnEV}$ \citep{pinnEV}.
+When modelling the response below $u(s,t)$, the bGEV-PP model performs poorly; alternatives that can be used to model both the upper-tails of the response, as well as the bulk, are mixture models with GPD tails, see, e.g., \cite{carreau2007hybrid} and \cite{carreau2011stochastic}, but these still require specification of $u(s,t)$.
+Estimating $u(s,t)$ requires additional modelling choices and can contribute to model uncertainty; \cite{papastathopoulos2013extended}, \cite{naveau2016modeling}, and \cite{yadav2021spatial} propose extensions of the GPD which model the whole distribution and removes this requirement, and so may provide better candidates for modelling extremes of burnt area than both the GPD and bGEV-PP. {{Our modelling framework does not account for dependence between the burnt area response $Y(s, t)$ across different space-time locations, and so we are unable to account for occurrences of wildfires that persist between spatial grid-cells or subsequent times.
+Such a limitation of our regression modelling approach would require fitting of a complex dependence model for both the bulk and the tail, which accounts for the significant non-stationarity exhibited by a process observed over a very large or complex topographical domain, e.g., the contiguous U.S.; this would not only be challenging to model, but also extremely computationally demanding to fit, and so is beyond the scope of our work.}} Finally, to make our unifying partially-interpretable neural network (PINN)-based framework for extreme quantile regression available to the whole statistical community at large, and for reproducibility, we have created the $\texttt{R}$ package $\texttt{pinnEV}$ \citep{pinnEV}. {All models considered in our application, as well as the GPD and bGEV extensions detailed above, are currently available to use in this package.}